albohlabs/awesome-haskell/README.md

 - [Learning Haskell](https://wiki.haskell.org/Learning_Haskell) - places where you can go if you want to learn Haskell
 - [How to learn Haskell](https://github.com/bitemyapp/learnhaskell) - a recommended path for learning Haskell based on experience helping others
 - [A list of Haskell articles on good design, good testing](https://williamyaoh.com/posts/2019-11-24-design-and-testing-articles.html)
+- [Software Design and Architecture in Haskell](https://github.com/graninas/software-design-in-haskell/) - set of materials on how to build real-world applications in Haskell

 ## Motivation